riptidewave93/prox-scheduler/README.md

 ----
   * Look into moving to celery
   * Add logging to the DB, allow for more verbose errors on any failure event
-  * Add a wait queue for node scheduling (DB based?)
+  * Add storage space check logic (OP ratio for this?)
-  * Work on merging scheduler logic types
-  * Setup limit for running events per hypervisor to scheduler
   * Possibly split out scheduler to it's own container/service?
   * Finish & Cleanup Documentation